 • a loss of, or change in, normal sense of taste or smell (anosmia)

 If your child develops any of these symptoms of COVID-19, they should remain at home and arrangements should be made for them to be tested.
-This should be an NHS PCR test and NOT a rapid test taken at a community testing site (an LFT test).
+This should be a NHS PCR test and NOT a rapid lateral flow.
 At that time, household members who are over 18 years and 6 months and not fully vaccinated, must also stay at home, not go to work, school or public areas, even for exercise.

 Testing can be arranged online: https://www.gov.uk/get-coronavirus-test